rrickgauer/blog/entries/web-development-resources.md

 [Devicon](https://konpa.github.io/devicon/) | Set of icons representing programming languages, designing & development tools [Ion Icons](https://ionicons.com/) | The premium icon font for Ionic Framework and web apps everywhere [Favicon](https://favicon.io/favicon-generator/) | Create a favicon in few simple clicks.
+[Zondicons](http://www.zondicons.com/icons.html) | A set of free premium SVG icons for you to use on your digital products.

 ## HTML